Lovunix/Console-Finances/README.md

 git clone  git@github.com:Lovunix/Console-Finances.git

-Once you have cloned the repository, you can browse the README files for each algorithm to learn more about it and how to use it.
+Once you have cloned the repository, you can inspect each algorithm to learn more about it and how to use it.
 You can also run the code examples to see how the algorithms work in practice.

 ### Contributing